elijahnyp/kbin-alternate-docker/README.md

 * if you get 500 errors on federation, it's probably a bad instance key.
 Just nuke it from redis and all should be good again.
 I don't know why it gets set to a short string when it sould be a cert, but it does.
   1. `docker compose exec -it redis redis-cli`
   2. `auth <redis password>`
-  3. `keys *instance_private_key`
+  3. `d`
   4. `expire <key name> 1`

 ## Still to Do
 * all real-world testing
-* rework containers to have all environment specific settings and assets overridable/built at runtime
+* rework containers to have all environment specific settings and assets overridable/built at runtime3
 * restore https auto-config after testing
   * initial usage of this work will be deploying kbin in kubernetes behind an nginx proxy
     * yes, caddy is sligtly redundant but it is doing the S3 proxy and the mercurial hub work